 Although the full, final version of PCI-DSS 4.0 has not been released, we do already know a fair bit about what to expect when it is.

-First and foremost, the estimated release date for PCI-DSS 4.0 will be late 2020 or early 2021.
+First and foremost, the estimated release date for PCI-DSS 4.0 will be mid-2021.
 Additionally, the PCI-SSC (the organization responsible for PCI-DSS) has set four objectives to guide the creation of Version 4.0:

 - Ensure the standard continues to meet the security needs of the payments industry